-- (1) Tax payable by a person under a tax law is a debt due to the Republic and payable to the Secretary. - (2) A taxpayer required to pay tax electronically under a tax law or by the Secretary under Section 55(2), shall do so unless authorised by the Secretary, by notice in writing, to use another method of payment.
+- (1) Tax payable by a person under a tax law is a debt due to the Republic and payable to the Secretary. - (2) A taxpayer required to pay tax electronically under a tax law or by the Secretary under section 55(2) must do so unless authorised by the Secretary, by notice in writing, to use another method of payment.